Galaxy Z Flip vs. Motorola Razr drop test: We broke both on the first try

 Motorola Razr: Screen survived, frame broke

-While the screen on the Razr still looked pristine and worked well, the top of the frame which houses the earpiece was shattered and a few loose particles ended up on our fingertips.
+Though the screen on the Razr still looked pristine and worked well, the top of the frame, which houses the earpiece, was shattered, and a few loose particles ended up on our fingertips.

 Galaxy Z Flip: Screen survived with a few minor scuffs on the frame

-There were a few dents and scuffs along the frame of the screen where the phone first hit the floor, but the screen didn't look any different than it did when we first took it out of the box.
+There were a few dents and scuffs along the frame of the screen, where the phone first hit the ground, but the screen didn't look any different than it did when we first took it out of the box.

-For this test we reenacted what would happen if you carelessly flipped your phone open and let it drop.
-Because it wasn't a straight forward drop, there was no way to control what side they landed on.
+For this test, we enacted what would happen if you carelessly flipped open your phone and lost control of it.
+Because this wasn't a straightforward drop, there was no way to control which side the phones landed on.

-Both phones landed screen-side down and continued to break.
-The Razr gad a few more cracks on the front, but the touchscreen still worked well, and the screen inside was still in working order.
-We did notice the metal grill that covers the bottom of the phone had started to come loose at this point, but the worst part was still the shattered frame inside that made the earpiece hard to use.
+Both phones landed screen-side down.
+The Razr had a few more cracks on the front, but the touchscreen still worked well, and the screen inside was still in working order.
+We did notice that the metal grill that covers the bottom of the phone had started to come loose, but the worst part was still the shattered frame inside, which made the earpiece hard to use.

-The damage on the front had gotten worse, and now there were spiderwebs on the bottom half of the outer shell, but the screen looked great and it still opened and closed correctly.
+The damage on the front got worse, and spiderwebs appeared on the bottom half of the outer shell.
+But the screen looked great, and the device still opened and closed correctly.

 The verdict

-Considering I went into this test thinking each phone would split at their hinges, I'd say they both did better than expected.
-They may have cracked on the first drop, but their screens didn't and that's more than we can say for the screens of some of the other phones we've dropped over the years.
+Considering we went into this test thinking each phone would split at the hinges, we'd say they both did better than expected.
+They may've cracked on the first drop, but their screens didn't, and that's more than we can say for the screens of some of the other phones we've dropped over the years.

-That said, they're not even close to being as sturdy as the original flip phones so we advice you to definitely take Samsung up on their offer and put the free case on your brand new, expensive foldable phone.
+That said, they're not even close to being as sturdy as the original flip phones, so we advise you to definitely take Samsung up on its offer and put the free case on your brand-new, expensive foldable phone.

 Discuss: Galaxy Z Flip vs. Motorola Razr drop test: We broke both on the first try